greatexpectationslabs/ge_releaser/README.md

 ---

+## Version Release Policy

+### Default Process

+1. Release at least once a week (Wednesdays)
+2. We bump the patch version
+3. A release message is posted in our public slack workspace in the channel #gx-releases

+Note for any given week we can skip the release.
+We are fine with doing ad hoc releases.
+One example of when we would do this is when we need to immediately release a feature for cloud.

+### Bumping Minor Version
+If the commits in this release contain a PR with the title tag `[MINORBUMP]` we bump the minor version instead of a patch version.

+We should follow semantic versioning when choosing to bump the minor version.
+In particular, when new functionality is made public this requires a minor version bump.
+New functionality is considered public when the `@public_api` decorator is added.
+We should hold off on adding this decorator until the end of an epic so we ship complete features.
+There will likely be a doc change that will accompany the feature release and you might want to hold off on adding the `@public_api` decorator until the docs pr is also ready to merge.

 ## Walkthrough

 `ge_releaser` acts as an abstraction on top of our standard manual release process.
 While the following steps should get you creating releases with ease, it is also important to understand what is happening under the hood.
 For each of the primary commands that `ge_releaser` offers, the individual manual steps taken by the machine are noted below.
 Although you shouldn't have to use them, it may be handy if debugging is required.